Path to Higher Education For People With Learning Disabilities

 September 27, 2016 by dccinc

 People diagnosed with invisible disabilities such as ADHD, dyslexia, and any other type of learning disability are finding it difficult to pass through the education system like the general population.
 This is mainly due to the high cost as well as the lack of preparation going into college and university.
-A recent article in The Atlantic by Laura Castaneda shines a light on what students with learning disabilities have to go through in order to complete their education.
+A recent article in The Atlantic by Laura Castaneda shines a light on what students with learning disabilities have to go through to complete their education.
 There is support available in the form of Disability Tax Credits and Child Disability Tax Credit however many colleges and universities are now providing extra help for students with learning disabilities.
 Take a read at this excerpt from the article:

 Students with LDs, which also are referred to as “invisible disabilities,” are finding that college is within reach.
 More schools are providing better services to students with conditions ranging from ADHD to Autism Spectrum Disorders to target a growing market.
 And although the stigma attached to various conditions still exists, advocacy groups have helped reduce some of it, making it easier for students to seek support.
 But as with “typical” students, finding the right college “fit” is just as important—perhaps more so—for anyone who learns differently.